-- Government can pursue policies to provide macro-economic stability, e.g. expansionary fiscal policy in times of a recession.
+- Governments can pursue policies to provide macroeconomic stability, e.g. expansionary fiscal policy in times of a recession.

 - Can be difficult to know how much governments should intervene, e.g. discretionary fiscal policy may create alternative problems such as government borrowing.

 - Mixed economies are criticised by socialists for allowing too much market forces, leading to inequality and an inefficient allocation of resources.

 - Mixed economies are criticised by free market economists for allowing too much government intervention.
 Libertarians argue that governments make very poor managers of the economy, invariably being influenced by political and short-term factors.